dwt/pyexpect/README.md

       File "<input>", line 1, in <module>
       File "expect.py", line 146, in __call__
     AssertionError: Expect 3 to be equal to 4

 Line noise is reduced as much as possible, so the error message is displayed as near to the problematic code as possible.
 No stack traces to dig through, clear and consistent error messages that tell you what went wrong.
 Thats how assertions should work.

-## Why expect() over self.assert*
+## Why should I use expect() over self.assert*?

 This is best explained in cotrast to the classic assertion pattern like the python unittest module uses.
 However, these assertions can be used anywhere and do not depend on any unittest package.
 But now for the example:

     self.assertEquals('foo', 'bar')

 In this assertion it is not possible to see which of the arguments is the expected and which is the actual value.
 While this ordering is mostly internally consistent within the unittest package (sadly only mostly), it is not consistent between all the different unit testing packages out there for python and especially not between different languages this pattern has been implemented on.

 To add insult to injury some frameworks will then output the error message like this:
 (Yes unittest I'm looking at you!)

     'bar' does not equal 'foo'

 It's easy to spend minutes till you remember or figure out that your framework fooled you and inverted the order of arguments just to make it harder for you to understand the code you are reading.

 If you are as annoyed by this as I am, allow me to introduce you to the expect pattern.
 An assertion like this:

     expect('foo').to.equal('bar')
+    # or this
+    expect('foo').equals('bar')
+    # or even this
+    expect('foo') == 'bar'

 Makes it absolutely plain what is the expected and what is the actual value.
 No confusion possible.
 Also the error messages are designed to map cleanly back